ameyghan/ModularComponents/README.md

 # ModularComponents
-The aim for this repo is to have C++ Modular Components / Actors / Items that can be used in Unreal Engine.
+The aim of this repo is to have C++ Modular Components / Actors / Items that can be used in Unreal Engine.
 More items will be added, and can be added by any contributor.

 Youtube video Link